Namrata725/reactJsLearning/README.md

 ### What is an Array of Objects?

-An array of objects is a list where each element is an object, and each object can hold multiple key-value pairs.
+An array of objects is a list where each item is an object containing multiple key-value pairs.

 ```jsx
 const fruitsData = [